 London is a well known party capital and not short of options when it comes to living it up.
 But there aren’t many hotels in the city that mimics the more American model of creating “urban resorts” – places where you get everything in-house if not at your doorstep – and reinforcing the notion that location is everything.

-The London Edition is a social hub, so don’t expect an oasis of tranquillity when you pass through its doors from a day out.
-Schraeger has designed the cavernous lobby to be the place to be seen.
+The London EDITION is a social hub, so don’t expect an oasis of tranquillity when you pass through its doors from a day out.
+Schrager has designed the cavernous lobby to be the place to be seen.
 To join the A-list, enquire about what party is on at the ‘secret’ basement bar and nightclub space, so they know that you’re in the know.

 The rooms are sumptuously minimalist (a contradiction, we know – but see for yourself and you’ll understand) – wood panels, faux-fur, masculine, understated, yet fully decked.
 The front of house team were surprisingly on-point and unpretentious, despite the scenester vibe.